 Black Lives Matter grew out of a faulty causation interpretation of the statistic that black people consist of 13% of the population yet represented 27% of deadly force by law enforcement officers.

-The causation is not that they are shot because they are black, that poor people are predisposed to commit crime, based off of their circumstances.
+The causation is not that they are shot because they are black, but poor people are predisposed to commit crime, based on those circumstances.
 Evident by the fact that people who are incarcerated come from an average income of 21k per year whereas the average income of a non-incarcerated person for that year was 44k per year.
 The difference between black people and white people incarcerated in terms of income is roughly 3 thousand dollars per year.

 Activists are not proactive.
 They are ineffective because they cannot bring an idea to the average person and say this is what is wrong, this is what we want to do to change it, this is how it affects you, and this is how we can do it.